Mongol invasion of Kievan Rus': Invasion of Batu Khan

-Thereupon Batu Khan divided his army into smaller units, which ransacked fourteen cities of northeastern Rus': Rostov, Uglich, Yaroslavl, Kostroma, Kashin, Ksnyatin, Gorodets, Galich, Pereslavl-Zalessky, Yuriev-Polsky, Dmitrov, Volokolamsk, Tver, and Torzhok.
-Chinese siege engines were used by the Mongols under Tului to raze the walls of Rus' cities.
-The most difficult to take was the small town of Kozelsk, whose boy-prince Vasily, son of Titus, and inhabitants resisted the Mongols for seven weeks, killing 4,000.
+Thereupon Batu Khan divided his army into smaller units, which ransacked fourteen cities of northeastern Rus': Rostov, Uglich, Yaroslavl, Kostroma, Kashin, Ksnyatin, Gorodets, Galich, Pereslavl-Zalessky, Yuryev-Polsky, Dmitrov, Volokolamsk, Tver, and Torzhok.
+Chinese siege engines were used by the Mongols under Tolui to raze the walls of many cities.
+The most difficult to take was the small town of Kozelsk, whose boy-prince Vasily, son of Titus Mstislavich, and inhabitants resisted the Mongols for seven weeks, killing 4,000.
 As the story goes, at the news of the Mongol approach, the whole town of Kitezh with all its inhabitants was submerged into a lake, where, as legend has it, it may be seen to this day.
-The only major cities to escape destruction were Novgorod and Pskov.
+Major principalities and urban centres which escaped destruction or suffered little to no damage from the Mongol invasion included Novgorod, Pskov, Smolensk, Polotsk, Vitebsk, and probably Rostov and Uglich.
 The Mongols planned to advance on Novgorod, but the principality was spared the fate of its brethren by the decision to preemptively surrender.
 In mid-1238, Batu Khan devastated the Crimea and pacified Mordovia.
-In the winter of 1239, he sacked Chernihiv and Pereiaslav.
+In the winter of 1239, he sacked Chernigov and Pereyaslavl.

+While Kiev and its grand prince was still formally acknowledged as senior amongst the principalities of Rus', frequent internecine dynastic feuding among rival claimants had left the city weakened.
+Indeed, by the time Kiev fell to the Mongols, the head of the city's defenses owed allegiance to Prince Daniel of the Principality of Galicia–Volhynia.
+Prince Daniel had taken Kiev under his protection the previous year by arrangement with Prince Michael of Kiev, who fled after originally resisting the Mongols, then losing to them his main stronghold, Chernigov.

+The Mongols approach on Kiev in November 1240 apparently made a grim impression upon its defenders.
+The chronicler wrote, "And nothing could be heard above the squeaking of his carts, the bawling of his [Batu’s] innumerable camels, and the neighing of his herds of horses, and the Land of Rus’ was full of enemies."
 After many days of siege, the horde stormed Kiev in December 1240.
+The city was ransacked and pillaged immensely, although the building of St. Sophia Cathedral survived intact.
+Historian Serhii Plokhy relates the description of one Giovanni da Pian del Carpine, an ambassador of Pope Innocent IV who passed through Kiev six years later: "When we were journeying through that land, we came across countless skulls and bones of dead men lying about on the ground".

-Despite the resistance of Danylo of Halych, Batu Khan managed to take two of his principal cities, Halych and Volodymyr.
-The Mongol Tartars then resolved to "reach the ultimate sea", where they could proceed no further and invaded Hungary (under Batu Khan) and Poland (under Baidar and Kaidu).
+Batu Khan's forces went on to ravage much of Galicia–Volhynia, despite Daniel's fierce resistance.
+However, Batu Khan failed to capture Kremenets, Danilov and Kholm, which he was forced to bypass after unsuccessful sieges.
+The Tartars then resolved to "reach the ultimate sea", where they could proceed no further and invaded Hungary (under Batu Khan) and Poland (under Baidar and Kaidu).
 Batu Khan captured Pest, and then on Christmas Day 1241, Esztergom.